maubanel/UE5-CPP-Overview/errors/README.md

 ##### `Step 12.`\|`CPPOVR`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 If you add an extra closing bracket at the end and you compile - you will see that it says you are missing a `;` which is incorrect.
-Be careful to this about the problem and don't apply the solution suggested by the compiler without thinking.
+Be careful to think first and not apply the solution suggested by the compiler.
 In this case every `{}` bracket needs to have a starting and closing bracket.
 We need the same number of `{` as we have of `}`.
+In this case the error is an extra stray bracket.

+Remove the error so it compiles and runs again.

 ![incorrect error](images/incorrectError.png)